Excoriate/terragrunt-ref-arch-v3/README.md

 ### 🔐 Environment Variable Management with `.envrc`

 A sophisticated, secure environment variable management system powered by [direnv](https://direnv.net/).
-It works by recursively loading `.env` files from parent directories, and then it will inherit the variables from the parent directories.
-There's a `.envrc` in each of these directories, or levels:
+It works by recursively loading environment variables through a hierarchical structure of `.envrc` files:

-- `.envrc` in the root directory.
-Loads what's in the `.env` file in the root directory, if present.
+- `.envrc` in the root directory: Sets global defaults and core environment variables
-- `infra/terragrunt/.envrc` in the environment directory.
-If there's a `.env` file in the environment directory, it will load it.
-- `infra/terragrunt/<environment>/<stack>/.envrc` in the stack directory.
-If there's a `.env` file in the stack directory, it will load it.

-> **NOTE**: If a given environment variable is set in any of the leaf directories, it will override the variable in the parent directories.
+- `infra/terragrunt/.envrc`: Terragrunt-specific configuration that inherits from the root
+- `infra/terragrunt/<environment>/.envrc`: Environment-specific variables (dev, staging, prod)
+- `infra/terragrunt/<environment>/<stack>/.envrc`: Stack-specific variables (optional)

+Each `.envrc` file inherits from its parent using `source_up` and can override or extend variables as needed.
+This creates a clean, hierarchical configuration that's easy to manage and customize.

+> **NOTE**: Environment variables defined in child directories will override those from parent directories, allowing for precise customization at each level.

+### 🔧 Environment Setup

+To set up your environment:

+1. Install [direnv](https://direnv.net/) if you haven't already
+2. Run `just setup-env` to create a basic `.envrc` file if needed
+3. Edit the `.envrc` files at different levels to customize your environment
+4. Run `direnv allow` in each directory to apply changes

+Each `.envrc` file is organized into clear sections:

+- **HELPER FUNCTIONS**: Utility functions for logging, validation, and secure variable export
+- **ENVIRONMENT VARIABLES**: Customizable variables organized by category
+- **CUSTOM ENVIRONMENT VARIABLES**: Section for adding your own project-specific variables

 ### 🔧 Supported Environment Variables